All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Why Mitochondrial Health Matters

-Mitochondria are not just "the powerhouse of the cell."
+Mitochondria aren't just "the powerhouse of the cell."
 They regulate calcium signaling, drive apoptosis (programmed cell death), produce reactive oxygen species that serve as signaling molecules, and influence gene expression.
 Mitochondrial dysfunction is now recognized as a root cause of aging and a contributing factor in conditions ranging from neurodegeneration to metabolic syndrome .

 Your body contains roughly 10 million billion mitochondria, and organs with the highest energy demands, like the heart, brain, liver, and muscles, contain the most.
 When these organelles falter, the effects are felt everywhere .